mhaytmyr/CarND-LyftChallenge/README.md

-# Identifying Cars and Drivable Roads in CARLA
+# Lyft Challenge -- Identifying Cars and Drivable Roads in CARLA

 Overview
 ---